Matte447/Bienen-AG-Website/README.md

 # About this project

-This Website is for A Bea AG, I right now design.
+This Website is for A Bea AG, that I design right now.